Dominic Smith Player Props: Nationals vs. Mets

-The Washington Nationals, including Dominic Smith (.353 batting average in his past 10 games), take on starter Kodai Senga and the New York Mets at Citi Field, Thursday at 7:10 PM ET.
+After going 0-for-3 in his most recent game, Dominic Smith and the Washington Nationals take on the New York Mets (who will hand the ball to Max Scherzer) at 7:10 PM ET on Friday.

-He had a hitless performance in his most recent game (0-for-3 with an RBI) against the Rockies.
+He had a hitless performance in his most recent game (0-for-3) against the Mets.

 Dominic Smith Game Info & Props vs. the Mets